geodynamics/pylith/docs/user/examples/strikeslip-2d/common-information.md

 # Common Information

 In addition to the finite-element mesh, PyLith requires files to specify the simulation parameters.
-We specify parameters common to all simulations in a directory in `pylithapp.cfg`.
-The `pylithapp.cfg` file contains numerous comments, so we only summarize the parameters here.
+We specify parameters common to all simulations in a directory in `pylithapp.cfg`, which contains numerous comments, so we only summarize the parameters here.

 The settings contained in `pylithapp.cfg` for this problem consist of: